 What Momentum Actually Adds to the Einstein Stack

-Here’s the logic.
-Momentum’s conversation data needs to be unified with CRM records, email activity, and opportunity history to produce meaningful signal.
-That unification work is Data Cloud’s job: Data Streams ingest the conversation records, Identity Resolution ties them to the correct Account and Contact, and Calculated Insights compute the derived metrics (sentiment trend, engagement depth, risk indicators) at the profile level.
+The integration path that makes architectural sense runs through Data Cloud, not Einstein standalone.
+Momentum now handles ingestion and analysis of conversational data from third-party channels including Zoom and Google Meet.
+That unstructured data needs to be unified with CRM records, email activity, and opportunity history before it produces meaningful signal.
+Data Streams ingest the conversation records, Identity Resolution ties them to the correct Account and Contact, and Calculated Insights compute derived metrics at the profile level: sentiment trend, engagement depth, risk indicators.

 Once those Calculated Insights exist as Data Model Objects in Data Cloud, they become available to Agentforce as grounded context.
-An Agentforce Sales Agent can surface deal risk before a forecast call, not because a rep flagged it, but because the conversation pattern over the last three weeks matches the signature of deals that historically stalled at this stage.
+Mid-funnel intelligence flows directly into Agentforce 360 workflows, which means an Agentforce Sales Agent can surface deal risk before a forecast call based on conversation pattern, not rep logging discipline.
+The manual CRM update loop that defined the old model is being replaced by automated conversion of meeting audio into structured intelligence.

 That’s a materially different capability than what Gong offers.
 Gong surfaces insight inside Gong.
-Salesforce’s play is to surface insight inside the workflow where the rep already operates; inside the CRM, inside the forecast, inside the next-step recommendation from an Agentforce agent.
-The integration depth is the competitive advantage, if Salesforce executes it.
+Salesforce’s play is to surface insight inside the workflow where the rep already operates: inside the CRM, inside the forecast, inside the next-step recommendation from an Agentforce agent.
+The integration depth is the competitive advantage, if the execution holds.

 Where Gong and Chorus Are Actually Vulnerable